AmmaarShareef/MEC-2025-Frontend/README.md

 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint

+## Python Backend Files

+- `chatbot.py` - Main chatbot function with wildfire-focused instructions
+- `getResponse.py` - Google Gemini API integration
+- `api_server.py` - FastAPI server that exposes the chatbot as a REST API
+- `requirements.txt` - Python dependencies

 ## Integration with Python Backend

 The frontend is configured to communicate with the Python backend through:

 1. **API Client** (`src/utils/api.js`): Handles all HTTP requests to the backend
 2. **Proxy Configuration** (`vite.config.js`): Proxies `/api` requests to the backend during development
-3. **Chat Messages**: Sends messages to `/api/chat`, falls back to Gemini if backend unavailable
+3. **Chat Messages**: Sends messages to `/api/chat` for backend processing (uses Gemini API)
-4. **Image Upload**: Sends images as multipart/form-data to the backend, replaces demo analysis with backend response
+4. **Image Upload**: Sends images as multipart/form-data to the backend, displays analysis results
 5. **Status Monitoring**: Periodically fetches wildfire status from the backend

-See `BACKEND_CONNECTION_GUIDE.md` for detailed backend integration instructions and example code.
+### Backend API Endpoints

+- `POST /api/chat` - Send chat messages
+  - Request: `{ "message": "your message here" }`
+  - Response: `{ "response": "chatbot response" }`
+- `GET /api/status` - Check system status
+  - Response: `{ "status": "Operational", "service": "Phoenix AID Chatbot" }`

+**Note:** The Gemini API key is configured in `getResponse.py`.
+The chatbot is configured for wildfire-related assistance with responses limited to 3-4 sentences.

+## GitHub Integration

+The application can save uploaded images and alerts directly to your GitHub repository:

+1. **Images**: Saved to `uploads/` folder in the repository
+2. **Alerts**: Appended to `Alerts.csv` file
+3. **Setup**: Create a GitHub Personal Access Token with `repo` scope and add to `.env` as `VITE_GITHUB_TOKEN`

+**Note**: Without the token, the app will still work but won't save files to GitHub.
+Images will still appear in "Previous Uploads" section.

 ## Deployment

-The application is configured for GitHub Pages deployment.
-See `DEPLOYMENT.md` for detailed instructions.
+The application is configured for GitHub Pages deployment with automatic deployment via GitHub Actions.
+Simply push to the `main` branch and the site will be automatically built and deployed.

+**Note**: To enable GitHub file saving (images and alerts), you need to set up a GitHub Personal Access Token.
+See the GitHub Integration section below.

 ## Notes

 - The chatbot sends messages directly to the backend for processing
 - The backend should handle CORS if running on a different origin
 - Image uploads must be exactly 128x128 pixels
-- The application is designed for city infrastructure management, not end-user consumption
+- The application is designed for city infrastructure management
 - All features work with demo data when backend is not connected
+- Uploaded images appear in "Previous Uploads" even without GitHub token